USA 1997 "The World of Dinosaurs"

 Comodactylus ostromi

-Comodactylus ostromi on stamp of USA 1997 Comodactylus is a genus of "rhamphorhynchoid" pterosaur from the Kimmeridgian-Tithonian-age Upper Jurassic Morrison Formation of Wyoming, USA, named for a single wing metacarpal.
+Comodactylus is a genus of “rhamphorhynchoid” pterosaur from the Kimmeridgian–Tithonian stages of the Late Jurassic Morrison Formation of Wyoming, USA.
+It is known from a single fossil element—a wing metacarpal—which forms the basis of its scientific identification.

 Alphadon

-Alphadon on stamp of USA 1997Alphadon (meaning first tooth) was a genus of small, primitive mammal that was a member of the metatherians, a group of mammals that includes modern-day marsupials.
-Its fossils were first discovered and named by George Gaylord Simpson in 1929.
+Alphadon (“first tooth”) was a genus of small, primitive mammal belonging to the metatherians, the broader group that includes modern marsupials.
+Its fossils were first described and named in 1929 by the American palaeontologist George Gaylord Simpson, who played a major role in the study of early mammalian evolution.

-Modern-like animals on the sheet margin:
+Modern-like animals on the sheet margin

 Turtle